Pelagicore/software-factory/docs/chapters/baseplatform/using-the-repo-tool.rst

 .. literalinclude:: snippets/export.sh
     :language: bash

-Note that you need to replace ``~/.bashrc`` with the correct rc-file for your shell.
+.. note:: You need to replace ``~/.bashrc`` with the correct rc-file for your shell.

 Then download the repo tool binary to ``~/bin``: